Suspect in Jazmine Barnes' murder shot at wrong vehicle, according to info read in court

 READ: Deputies looking for 4-door red pickup in fatal shooting of 7-year-old

-There was no mention of a red pickup truck during PC court.
+There was no mention of a red pickup truck during PC court, but Gonzalez said the driver of the truck likely witnessed the shooting, either by sight or sound.

+The original description of a potential suspect - a white man in his 40s - was also incorrect.

+"It appears to us, based on the information we've received, this was likely a case of mistaken identity, where the intended targets were someone else," Gonzalez said.

 HOW WAS ERIC BLACK ARRESTED?